Ancona: Roman municipium

+In Roman times Ankón continued the use of the Greek language and kept its own coinage for about a century.

 When it became a Roman town is uncertain.
-It was occupied as a naval station in the Illyrian War of 178 BC.
+It was a naval station in the Illyrian War of 178 BC.
 Julius Caesar took possession of it immediately after crossing the Rubicon.

 Its harbour was of considerable importance in imperial times, as the nearest to Dalmatia, and was enlarged by Trajan, who constructed the north quay with his architect Apollodorus of Damascus.
-At the beginning of it stands the marble triumphal arch, the Arch of Trajan with a single archway, and without bas-reliefs, erected in his honour in 115 by the Senate and Roman people.
+At the beginning of it stands the marble triumphal arch, the Arch of Trajan with a single archway, and without bas-reliefs, erected in his honour in 115 by the Senate and Roman people., to honor the emperor who had made "the entrance to Italy safer" (tutiorem accessum Italiae), as can be read in the inscription on the arch.

+Ancona and the Arch of Trajan are depicted in Trajan's Column, with the imperial fleet departing for the Second Dacian War and Trajan haranguing his soldiers.

-Byzantine City
+Byzantine city

 Ancona was attacked successively by the Goths and Lombards between the 3rd and 5th centuries, but recovered its strength and importance.
 It was one of the cities of the Pentapolis of the Exarchate of Ravenna, a lordship of the Byzantine Empire, in the 7th and 8th centuries.
 In 840, Saracen raiders sacked and burned the city.
 After Charlemagne's conquest of northern Italy, it became the capital of the Marca di Ancona, whence the name of the modern region derives.

 Maritime Republic of Ancona

 After 1000, Ancona became increasingly independent, eventually turning into an important maritime republic (together with Gaeta and Ragusa, it is one of those not appearing on the Italian naval flag), often clashing against the nearby power of Venice.
 An oligarchic republic, Ancona was ruled by six Elders, elected by the three terzieri into which the city was divided: S. Pietro, Porto and Capodimonte.
 It had a coin of its own, the agontano, and a series of laws known as Statuti del mare e del Terzenale and Statuti della Dogana.
 Ancona was usually allied with the Republic of Ragusa and the Byzantine Empire.

 In 1137, 1167 and 1174 it was strong enough to push back the forces of the Holy Roman Empire.
 Anconitan ships took part in the Crusades, and their navigators included Cyriac of Ancona.
-In the struggle between the Popes and the Holy Roman Emperors that troubled Italy from the 12th century onwards, Ancona sided with the Guelphs.
+In the struggle between the Popes and the Holy Roman Emperors that troubled Northern and central Italy from the 12th century onwards, Ancona sided with the Popes (Guelphs).